 - Then load up you move to a weight that you know you are going to only be able to perform 10-12 of.
 No more than 12.
 By the 10th one you are really struggling. (please note though, this should never be too heavy that your form is compromised).
 Rest for a minute or 2.
 Repeat again at that same heavyweight and just do as many as you, should be no more than 10.

 - Now we’re getting tired right??
 Now, drop your weight by 20%, and perform as many reps as you have left, so that by the end of this, your movement is well and truly exhausted!!

 Big exercises get big results

 Which exercises??
 Big exercises get BIG results, heavy weights build muscle fast.
-I’m a huge believer in fast hard workouts get you fast and hard results!
-Sure, you can take hours working every individual muscle group, or you can choose exercises that work multiple muscles groups at once.
-Plus, these are usually functional movements, so are movements that you do every day, and therefore going to benefit you in your every day life.
+I’m a huge believer in fast hard workouts that get you fast and hard results!
+Sure, you can take hours working for every individual muscle group, or you can choose exercises that work for multiple muscle groups at once.
+Plus, these are usually functional movements, so are movements that you do every day, and therefore going to benefit you in your everyday life.
 Some examples of these:

 Train less and allow your body time to recover and grow stronger

 What exercises you do and how you do them is vital, but the big changes are formed in your rest times.
 As mentioned, your body needs time to recover and super compensate (grow stronger) so that the next time you perform the exercises, you can push heavier or do more reps.